konstructio/kubefirst/CONTRIBUTING.md

 ## Help

 If you need help in your Kubefirst journey as a contributor, please join our [Slack Community](http://kubefirst.io/slack).
 We have the `#kubefirst-oss` channel where you can ask any questions or get help with anything contribution-related.
-For support as an user, please ask in the `#helping-hands` channel, or directly to @fharper (Fred in Slack), our Developer Advocate.
+For support as a user, please ask in the `#helping-hands` channel, or directly to @fharper (Fred in Slack), our Developer Advocate.